sung-max/sung-max.github.io/_posts/2018-04-13-Collecting-coupons-and-Projecting-Cubes.markdown

 ---

 I've been participating in Google Code Jam on and off for the past 7 years.
 It's probably my favorite among similar competitions; everything about it feels very clean and professional, from the UI to the clean solutions that are possible.
-I also particularly like the separation between small and larget inputs.
+I also particularly like the separation between [Small and Large](https://plus.google.com/+LifeatGoogle/posts/FqAEpWfvMDh) inputs

 Despite being physicially limited this year (I didn't have access to my own computer or local storage), I ended up participating in the qualification round as the new interface